Special library: Law

 Law libraries are designed to assist law students, attorneys, judges and their law clerks, and other individuals conducting legal research including members of the general public.
 Most law libraries are attached to law schools, private law firms, or government courts for the use of the respective institution's clientele, though some university libraries also maintain a dedicated legal section.
 The collections of law libraries are tailored to the specific legal interests of the institution they are affiliated with and may not have extensive collection beyond that scope.
 Education requirement for law librarians varied on types of law libraries.
 Academic law librarians who provide reference would mostly likely have both master's degree in library science and Juris Doctor degree.
 Law firm librarians, in contrast, often have library science degree only.
 The dual-degree requirement in law librarianship has been widely debated in recent years, given librarians in medical or business libraries, for example, are not required to have advanced degree in subject disciplines.
 Legal reference services available to the general public are typically extremely limited due to legal restrictions on non-attorneys providing legal advice.
 Researching legal issues is acceptable but directly asking for legal advice is beyond the legally allowed assistance of a law library.
 The most a librarian at a law library can do is assist with locating reference materials but is not allowed to provide legal advice based on library materials.

 Currently, the largest law library in the world is the Law Library of Congress in the United States of America.
 It opened in 1832 and became a department of the main Library of Congress with the first Law Librarian of Congress Charles Henry Wharton Meehan.
 Initially, the library only served the members of the United States Congress and the United States Supreme Court but has since expanded to serve the general public and various government agencies as well.
 The library's collection currently has approximately 2.65 million items in it including materials on both United States law as well as legal resources for jurisdictions all over the world.
 The collection also includes materials about the history of law going back to the beginning of the most primitive legal systems in the areas of common, religious, civil, customary, and socialist laws.

 Federal

-In the United States, federal libraries are libraries of a federal government.
-The most prominent example is the Library of Congress (LOC), but there are "more than 1,100 libraries in the U.S. federal government."
-The LOC has identified eleven types of federal libraries:
+In the United States, federal libraries are libraries operated by a federal government agency.
+The most prominent example is the Library of Congress (LOC), the de facto national library, but there are "more than 1,100 libraries in the U.S. federal government."